devigner/grunt-requirejs-generator/README.md

 ## Release History

 -  7 November  2014, version 0.0.1: check in of the task
 -  7 November  2014, version 0.0.2: small tweaks for npm publishing
 -  7 November  2014, version 0.0.3: a task cannot have a dash in it!
 - 16 December  2014, version 0.0.7: Added special export for minified version
 -  5 January   2015, version 0.0.9: Fully AMD support (testing)
 - 15 January   2015, version 0.0.10: Testing minified version with AMD
 -  6 March     2015, version 0.1.0: Documented the lastest version
+- 22 September 2015, version 0.1.1: Owner change (I left BlueBerry).